awsdocs/aws-systems-manager-user-guide/doc_source/sysman-rc-setting-up.md

 }
 ```

 You can create IAM policies that allow a user to run commands on managed nodes that are tagged with multiple tags\.
-The following policy alows the user to run commands on managed nodes that have two tags\.
+The following policy allows the user to run commands on managed nodes that have two tags\.
 If a user sends a command to a node that isn't tagged with both of these tags, the execution results show `AccessDenied`\.

 ```
 {